-"(B) an offer under consideration on the date described in paragraph (3); or

-"(C) any other proceeding or action that is ongoing on the date described in paragraph (3).

-"(3) DEMARCATION DATE.-The date referred to in paragraphs (1) and (2) is the date specified in such final regulations.
-The date so specified shall be January 1, 1997, or any earlier date that is not within 30 days after the date on which such final regulations are published."
+"(B) an offer under consideration on the date described in paragraph (3); or going on the date described in paragraph (3). "(3) DEMARCATION DATE.-The date referred to in paragraphs (1) and (2) is the date specified in such final regulations.
+The date so specified shall be January 1, 1997, or any earlier date that is not within 30 days after the date on which such final regulations are published.